dazdaz/azure-aks/README.md

 ## Ingress Controller (HTTP routing) - Method #1
 * "HTTP routing" is an AKS deployment option, read URL below to learn more
 * This deploys the nginx ingress controller as an addon and configures DNS into the *.<region>aksapp.io domain
-* I recommend to use option 2 as deployment, which will be the same across Kubernetes clusters, regardless of the Hyperscaler https://docs.microsoft.com/en-us/azure/aks/http-application-routing
+* I recommend to use method 2 as the ingress controller will be the same across Kubernetes clusters, regardless of the Hyperscaler https://docs.microsoft.com/en-us/azure/aks/http-application-routing

 ##  Ingress Controller - Method #2